niaid/RNASeqQC_Alignment/README.md

 ![SAM](https://github.com/hbctraining/Intro-to-rnaseq-hpc-orchestra/raw/master/img/sam_bam3.png)

-* The SAM flags are explained in more details [picard_explain-flags](https://broadinstitute.github.io/picard/explain-flags.html)
+* The SAM flags are explained in more details here: [picard_explain-flags](https://broadinstitute.github.io/picard/explain-flags.html)

 * We are now getting ready to view the alignment files (BAM) in the IGV browser.
 Before doing so, we should rename files, merge and index